Bashir Yusuf Ibrahim: Education

-Bashir was introduced to schooling and education at quite an early stage; in accordance with the prevalent Northern Muslim tradition, he began attending an Islamiyyah (Islamic school) at the age of 3.
+Bashir was introduced to schooling and education at the earliest stage of his life; in accordance with the prevalent Northern Muslim tradition, he began attending an Islamiyyah (Islamic school) at the age of 3.
 Three years later, at the age of six, he was enrolled in Mayanka (now Jakara) Primary School, Kano, while also attending three different Islamiyyah schools – one in the morning before conventional school hours, the other in the evening after he returned from primary school, and yet another after night prayers.
-His first ever school was founded by the late Mallam Aminu Kano with whom Bashir shared immediate neighbourhood.
+His first ever Islamiyya school was founded by the late Mallam Aminu Kano with whom Bashir shared immediate neighbourhood.

 After primary school, Bashir was admitted to School for Arabic Studies in 1973 where he obtained the Teachers Grade II Certificate in 1977 and quickly obtained a General Certificate of Education from the School of Preliminary Studies, Kano in 1978.
-He was an Interim Joint Matriculation Board, IJMB student at the same School of Preliminary Studies from 1979 to 1981 where he was secretary-general and president of the students' union.
+He was an Interim Joint Matriculation Board, IJMB student at the same School of Preliminary Studies from 1979 to 1981 where he was Secretary-General and President of the Students Union.
 In 1981, he took a course in Journalism at Graduate School, USDA in Washington DC and New York Institute of Technology, after which he sat for the Interim Joint Matriculation Board Exam in 1982.
-His next academic endeavour was as a student at the prestigious Bayero University, Kano, graduating in 1986 with a second class upper degree in History and Political Science.
+His was a student at the prestigious Bayero University, Kano, graduating in 1986 with a Second Class Upper degree in History and Political Science.

-In 1991, he took a course in economic reporting at the United States Information Service in Lagos.
-In 2004, he obtained a master's degree in International Affairs and Diplomacy from the Ahmadu Bello University, Zaria, and is also an alumnus of Wits Business School, the Harvard Kennedy School, and the Institute of Public Private Partnerships, Washington DC.
+In 1991, he took a course in Economic Reporting at the United States Information Service in Lagos.
+In 2004, he obtained a Master's Degree in International Affairs and Diplomacy from the Ahmadu Bello University, Zaria, and is also an alumnus of Wits Business School, the Harvard Kennedy School, and the Institute of Public Private Partnerships, Washington DC.